 As represented in Unicode, the Latin script has some identical glyphs3, for example, 0259 ə (schwa) and 01DD ə (turned e).
-The following glyphs belong to both the Latin and Cyrillic scripts: A, B, E, S, I, J, K, M, O, C, T, Y, and X (this is a non-exhaustive list).
-In the case of H and P, which also belong to both alphabets, it should be noted that they represent N and R sounds in Cyrillic.
+The following glyphs belong to both the Latin and Cyrillic scripts: a, B, e, s, i, j, κ , m, o, c, τ , y, and x (non-exhaustive list).
+In the case of P, which also belongs to both alphabets, it should be noted that it represents an R sound in Cyrillic.
+Here only lower case glyphs are considered, as upper case ones may not be used in IDNs.

-A letter with two diacritics, for example, ξ , may be typically represented in several ways in Unicode - as a precomposed form (U+1E09), or as the letter and the first diacritic with the second added (U+0107 ć + U+0327, COMBINING CEDILLA), or with the letter and the second diacritic with the second diacritic added (U+00E7 ζ + 0301 / COMBINING ACUTE ACCENT).
+A letter with two diacritics, for example, ξ , may be typically represented in several ways in Unicode - as a precomposed form (U+1E09), or as the letter and the first diacritic with the second added (U+0107 ć + U+0327, COMBINING CEDILLA), or with the letter and the second diacritic with the second diacritic added (U+00E7 ç + 0301 / COMBINING ACUTE ACCENT).